GeorgeSiougles/AIProjectAssignment/README.md

 This branch aims to provide documentation about the project and provide a presentation of the implementation of the various tasks

+## AI Integration

+Open integration is achieved by maaking a GET request to the `/get_all_advice` endpoint.
+As long as the `OPENAI-API-KEY` enviromental variable is set to a valid OpenAI key, a model is created with instructions to give financial advice based on the entries present in the database.
+A response is generated and forwarded to the `advice.html` page where it is displayed.

 ## Github workflow